Technologicat/spacemacs.d/README.md

-`M-l` | `downcase-word`, make word all-lowercase (starting at point; if at whitespace, apply to next word) `M-c` | `capitalize-word`, make word have one uppercase letter (at point; if at whitespace, apply to next word) `M-u` | `upcase-word`, make word all-uppercase (starting at point; if at whitespace, apply to next word) `l` | (help viewer) back to previous viewed help page `r` | (help viewer) forward (in the sense of opposite of back) `q` | (help viewer, many others) quit, usually kills the window too
+`M-l` | `downcase-word`, make word all-lowercase (starting at point; if at whitespace, apply to next word) `M-c` | `capitalize-word`, make word have one uppercase letter (at point; if at whitespace, apply to next word) `M-u` | `upcase-word`, make word all-uppercase (starting at point; if at whitespace, apply to next word) `C-x C-x` | `exchange-point-and-mark` (e.g. jump cursor to other end of selected region, but preserve selection).
+When using `cua-mode`, if a region is selected, must use a quick `C-x C-x` and then another `C-x`, otherwise the first `C-x` will cut instead!
+`l` | (help viewer) back to previous viewed help page `r` | (help viewer) forward (in the sense of opposite of back) `q` | (help viewer, many others) quit, usually kills the window too